 Whether you have homemade pumpkin puree or canned pumpkin puree, you may be wondering, how long does pumpkin puree last?
-In this article, I will tell you exactly how long it is good for in the fridge, in a can, fresh, or frozen, so that you know when it’s good and when it’s time to throw it out!
+In this article, I will tell you exactly how long it is suitable for in the fridge, in a can, fresh, or frozen, so that you know when it’s good and when it’s time to throw it out!

 - How long is canned pumpkin puree good for in the fridge?